SharePoint/sp-dev-docs/docs/declarative-customization/view-calendar-formatting.md

 ![SharePoint list calendar formatting](../images/calendar-view-formatting.png)

+> ![NOTE]
-**Note**: before creating a new calendar view, make sure the PROJECT column is already existing to apply the JSON code illustrated below.
+> Before creating a new calendar view, make sure the PROJECT column is already existing to apply the JSON code illustrated below.
 Alternatively, go the [List Settings page](https://support.microsoft.com/office/edit-list-settings-4d35793b-246e-42a3-990c-563a83795b7f) to create and add the single choice PROJECT column to a calendar view.

 In this example, **PROJECT** column has the following options:
 - Project A